-As you can see on the photos, the Tudor Fastrider Black Shield Ducati is offered with just one color of its dial, but there are at least three color accents that you can chose from.
+As you can see on the photos, the Tudor Fastrider Black Shield Ducati is offered with just one color of its dial, but there are at least three color accents that you can choose from.
 Given the fact that this watch was issued to attract some extra attention to the new Ducati XDiavel “power-cruiser” that was unveiled in November 2015 boasting a potent 1262cc two-cylinder Testastretta power plant and lots of customization options, it would probably be wise to choose a version with red accents since those match quite nicely the same accents on the new Italian bike.

 Also, with this finish, the dial doesn’t look as plain as those on other members of the new collection while retaining almost the same daytime legibility due to its high-contrast layout.

 As it was the case with the 2011 version, this new model features a very small date aperture making the calendar hard to read in certain conditions.
-However, the open-worked hour and minute hands are still wide enough for its strips of Superluminova to be perfectly visible in darkness.
+However, the open-worked hour and minute hands are still wide enough for its strips of Superluminova to be perfectly visible in the darkness.
 The luminous hour markers are, too, large enough for easy readability, yet stay in proportion to other elements of the dial and don’t draw too much attention to themselves.

 The sub-dials (there is a small seconds display at 9 o’clock, as well as a 30-minute and 12-hour chronograph totalizers at 3 and 6 hours respectively) still can’t be used as an example of perfect legibility, but, with a certain effort on your part, can still be readable, although the hands could be a little bit wider to reflect just a tad more light and stay more in line with beefier shape of the main indicators.

-As for the caliber that keeps this thing ticking, the Swiss brand still adheres to its original strategy of offering timekeepers that are powered by less advanced mechanisms than those animating watches manufactured by their parent brand, but are still at least on par with competition when it comes to reliability and accuracy.
+As for the caliber that keeps this thing ticking, the Swiss brand still adheres to its original strategy of offering timekeepers that are powered by less advanced mechanisms than those animating watches manufactured by their parent brand, but are still at least on par with the competition when it comes to reliability and accuracy.